nuuvnet/centos7/README.md

-# logico-centos7
-CentOS 7 with older applications to allow migrations from legacy environment
+# CentOS 7 with older applications to allow migrations from legacy environments